 The difference in tendencies towards assistance provided to non-State actors was again notable.
 The latter did not include a provision on territorial assistance.
-It could be covered by the general (qualified) participation clause.
-597 The decisive distinguishing criteria seemed to be the recipient of assistance as well as the type and nature of assistance.
+It could be covered by the general (qualified) participation clause.597 The decisive distinguishing criteria seemed to be the recipient of assistance as well as the type and nature of assistance.
 States again kept a low profile when explaining this distinction.

-All of this, however, must again be understood against the backdrop that States were discussing examples that were neither exhaustive nor conclusive.
-For the only forms of assistance that were prohibited.
+All of this, however, must again be understood against the backdrop that States were discussing examples that were neither exhaustive nor conclusive.598 Hence one cannot necessarily conclude that those mentioned were the only forms of assistance that were prohibited.
 States made a specific statement on the discussed and included forms of assistance.
 For those forms, one can assume that they are prohibited uses of force.
 There,